antrea-io/antrea/docs/design/architecture.md

 implementation leverages [OVS IPsec](http://docs.openvswitch.org/en/latest/tutorials/ipsec) and leverages [strongSwan](https://www.strongswan.org) as the IKE daemon.

-To enable IPsec, an extra container -`antrea-ovs-ipsec` - must be added to the Antrea Agent DaemonSet, which runs the `ovs-monitor-ipsec` and strongSwan daemons.
+To enable IPsec, an extra container -`antrea-ipsec` - must be added to the Antrea Agent DaemonSet, which runs the `ovs-monitor-ipsec` and strongSwan daemons.
 Antrea now supports only using pre-shared key (PSK) for IKE authentication, and the PSK string must be passed to Antrea Agent using an